alexfroisprado/Printer-Application/README.md

-Printer.Image: Images ready to go, just download one of the images flash it into a SD card
+Printer.Image: Images ready to go, just download one of the images flash it into a SD card.
+For more information just click on the Printer.Image and get everything that you need.

+Resin.IO: All the information to deploy the Shoprocket's application to multiple devices and control them through a dashboard.

+Server: Here are the necessary files to setup a webserver to send information directly from websites to your printer